CompCogNeuro/sims/ch6/attn/README.md

 You should have seen that while the network settled relatively quickly for the first two events, it was slowed on the third event where the objects overlap in the same region of space (occasionally not so slow on the last one).

-* Click on the `Test Trial Plot` to see a plot of the `RT` reaction times (number of cycles to reach threshold) for each event.
+* Click on the `Test Trial Plot` to see a plot of the `RT` reaction times (number of cycles for the output to reach threshold) for each event.

 * You can also set the `Step` to `Cycle` instead of `Trial`, and single step through through the items, to see a cycle-by-cycle update of the network.
 You can also use the VCR rewind buttons at the lower right of the Network to rewind through and see exactly how the network settling played out.